ClaraMarquardt/EmailAnalyser/README.md

 ##### **## Requirements & Dependencies**

 ````
-The tool is designed to run on MacOSx
+The tool is designed to run on MacOSx (Testing has been performed on MaxOSx Sierra and El Capitan)

 # Key
-* R & Set of R Packages (Installed as part of set-up process)
+* R & Set of R Packages (Installed as part of the set-up process)
-* PHP with imap support (Installed as part of set-up process)
+* php with imap support (Installed as part of the set-up process)
-* _Base Dependencies_: Homebrew, Xcode (command line tools), gcc  (Installed as part of set-up process)
+* Base Dependencies: Homebrew, Xcode (command line tools), gcc (Installed as part of the set-up process)

 # Other
 * Gmail-based email account